Updated: August 18, 2017

 - Wilson County reduced its utility costs by $107,000 annually after completing a $900,000 GESPC in 2007 to improve comfort levels and operating efficiency at 10 county buildings.
 The county later launched a second performance contract that addressed the county’s Detention Center and a newly acquired office property for the Administration group.
 The $330,000 phase two project is saving the county an additional $29,000 annually.

-- To date (2016), more than 74 public jurisdictions throughout North Carolina have executed guaranteed energy savings performance contracts, leveraging nearly $500 million in private sector investments into an estimated $50 million in guaranteed annual energy cost savings.
+- To date (2016), more than 75 public jurisdictions throughout North Carolina have executed guaranteed energy savings performance contracts, leveraging more than $500 million in private sector investments into an estimated $50 million in guaranteed annual energy cost savings.

 The North Carolina program employees multiple team-members in the oversight of GESPC in the state.
 The North Carolina program also works with local units of government in implementing GESPC projects at the local level.